 What’s The Right Amount of Screen Time?

 With headlines questioning “Have Smartphone’s Destroyed a Generation?” and citing “These are the Alarming Effects Screen Time Has on a Child’s Brain”, the controversy around the impact of screens on today’s youth continues to swirl.
 Furthering the confusion is the many educational and creative benefits of screen time, as well as data showing that teens who spend zero time on screens for recreational purposes are less happy than those that spend a moderate amount.
-It’s no wonder that screen time is now the number one parenting concern.
+Parents are unclear as to what’s the right amount of screen time, and it’s no wonder that screen time is now the number one parenting concern.

 Whether it’s excessive time spent on screens, the busyness of our 24/7 connected world, feelings of loneliness, or some other factor, parents must be attuned to their children’s health and well-being.
 While researchers are actively studying the impact of technology on our youth, it will take decades before we know the reliability of the data and underlying causalities.
 Parents ultimately will have to make the call what’s the right amount of screen time for their child, but our research has uncovered some helpful guidelines.

 When it comes to screen time, parents may be relieved to know that researchers are converging around the opinion that screen time in moderation actually produces an uptick in happiness.
 Jean Twenge, a well-known psychologist and author who studies generational trends, concluded in a recent study: “Teenagers who get a small amount of screen time…are happier than those you get none at all…The happiest teens are those who are above average in face-to-face social interaction time and below average in social media use.”